ucbsoj/15sp-onlinenewspackages/index.md

 * Highlight any missed opportunities.
 For example, the project works well on desktop but fails on mobile.
 * Help the class understand how we might apply these lessons to our projects.

-###Weekly Discussion in bCourse (20%)
+###Weekly Discussion in bCourse &amp; Attendance(20%)
 On bCourse, we'll discuss relevant projects that we stumble on during the week.
 These mid-week discussions may generate more in-depth dissection and analysis the following Monday.
 Please submit interesting work you'd like to discuss, and be prepared to talk about the projects with the larger group.

-###Midterm & Final
+We will also include attendance as a portion of this grade.
+Missing two classes will result in a 5 percent loss of grade, and an additional 5 percent for each additional class missed after that.

-####Midterm (20%)
+###Midterm (20%)

-Individually, students will design and build a stand-alone, single page story.
-Details and date TBD, based on early class progress.
+Due: **Sunday April 5, 11:59pm**

+Individually, each student will design and build a stand-alone single page story using tutorial material.
+This assignment is designed to demonstrate your competency in the mechanics of constructing a digital news package.
+The details for the midterm will be posted on bCourses.
+The midterm is due **Sunday April 5, 11:59pm**.

-####Final (40%)
+###Final (40%)

+Due: **Thursday, April 30 11:59pm**

-In conjunction with the Advanced Visual Journalism course, students will work in groups of up to three to design a presentation for an original, well-reported visual narrative.
+In conjunction with the Advanced Visual Journalism course, students will work in groups to design a presentation for an original, well-reported visual narrative.
 In terms of project scale: the form will be open ended, based on your group’s story and needs.
 We’re looking for portfolio-ready, professional-level work.
+The final project is due **Thursday, April 30 11:59pm**.
+The instructors will review the projects in order to prep them for the showcase the following Monday on May 4.